-The +/- buttons can be used to select one layout up and down – same like the buttons on the Erae Touch.
-Those buttons can be MIDI (+KEY) mapped , this way you can use a different MDI controller or computer keyboard keys for changing layouts as well.
-The default MIDI map mode is set to “Mom.” = momentary.
-This makes sense if MIDI notes/key commands are being used.
+Use the +/- buttons to select one layout up and down – same like the buttons on the Erae Touch.
+You can MIDI (+KEY) map the plus and minus buttons.
+This way you can use a different MDI controller or computer keyboard keys for changing layouts as well.
+The default MIDI map mode is “Mom.” = momentary.
+For MIDI notes/key commands you want this set to momentary.
 For automations change the MIDI map mode to “Toggle”.

 The Layout Menu becomes handy for automating layout changes via MIDI clips or automation in Arrangement View.
-Layout changes can be set to automatically display the right layout for the corresponding song or part on your Erae Touch.
+Set the right layout for the corresponding song or part on your Erae Touch.

 Automate Layout Changes